 - Send your Application for Ballot by Mail as early as 60 days before an election.
-This will give you plenty of time to receive your ballot, mark it, and mail it back to the county early voting clerk. - The application must be received - by your county early voting clerk - not later than the 11th day before Election Day. - This election the date is , , . . - To obtain an application, you can either: - Call your local county elections office or the Texas Secretary of State Office or - Download and print an application or order one at this website - Note to speaker: Information not easily retrievable by searching VOTETEXAS.GOV home page
+This will give you plenty of time to receive your ballot, mark it, and mail it back to the county early voting clerk. - The application must be received (not postmarked) - by your county early voting clerk - not later than the 11th day before Election Day. - For this election the date is \\\\\\. - To obtain an application, you can either: - Call your local county elections office or the Texas Secretary of State Office or - Download and print an application or order one at this website - In either case, the completed application must be mailed to your county elections office. - Contact information for the elections office is available at the website.

+Note to speaker: Information not easily retrievable by searching at VoteTexas.gov home page